Naturopathic nutrition - Natural Healthcare College

 Plato

 In line with Naturopathic principles, students are encouraged to develop their own individual styles.
-Our training encourages students to use simple approaches when making therapeutic recommendations; the easier we can make things for our clients, the greater their potential for recovery.
+Our training encourages students to use simple approaches when making therapeutic recommendations.
+After all, the easier we make things for clients, the greater their potential for recovery.
 A key naturopathic principle is that the practitioners should educate their clients.
-With that in mind, the naturopathic approach is to look for the root causes of presenting symptoms (rather than concentrating on the symptoms themselves).
-Having made that assessment, we help each client to understand their unique biochemical individuality and how a diet that may seem ‘healthy’ for one person, may be totally inappropriate for someone else, even a close family member.
-We explain how diet and lifestyle may have contributed to the client’s health problems and give them guidance on adjustments that can help put them on the road to optimal health and well-being.
+With that in mind, the naturopathic approach is to look for the root causes of presenting symptoms, more than the symptoms themselves.

 Dr Edward Bach, famous for the Bach Flower Remedies, showed he understood naturopathic approaches when he said: